 On July 1, 1933, Sanderson was replaced by Ross F. Wright, the last civilian keeper to serve at Cana Island.
 Electricity came to Cana Island in 1934, when power lines were strung across the causeway to the lighthouse.
 The Coast Guard absorbed the Lighthouse Bureau in 1939, and Wright retired as keeper in 1941.

 During World War II, the Coast Guard conducted training activities at the lighthouse.
 The dwelling was sealed off from the tower at this time and the south side entrance was added.
 After the war, the Coast Guard leased the automated lighthouse to Ralph McCarthy, who used the dwelling as a summer residence for the next twenty-five years.
 In 1970, control of the island and lighthouse was given to the Door County Maritime Museum.

 Caretakers Louis and Rose Janda and their five children served as summer caretakers on the island for many years starting in 1977.
-When the Jandas arrived, windows were broken, paint and wall paper was peeling off the walls, and the chimney flues were blocked by grass and bird nests, but the Janadas patiently restored the dwelling while maintaining the grounds and welcoming visitors to the island.
+When the Jandas arrived, windows were broken, paint and wall paper were peeling off the walls, and the chimney flues were blocked by grass and bird nests, but the Jandas patiently restored the dwelling while maintaining the grounds and welcoming visitors to the island.
 The Jandas were forced to leave the island after the 1995 visitor season, but the Door County Maritime Museum continued to maintain the dwelling and eventually opened it as a museum.
 In 2007, the island and lighthouse were officially transferred to Door County.
-Starting in 2008, visitors to Cana Island were allowed to climb the tower and the magnificent view that can be had from the lantern room.
+Starting in 2008, visitors to Cana Island were allowed to climb the tower and enjoy the magnificent view that can be had from the lantern room.